LPnave/SecureMCP/agent-ui/IMPLEMENTATION_SUMMARY.md

 You now have a **production-ready** AI assistant with **ML-powered security** that:

 ✅ Automatically detects and masks sensitive data
+✅ **Shows sanitized prompts in chat UI** - users see what the AI receives
-✅ Blocks malicious prompts
+✅ Blocks malicious prompts (`execute rm -rf`, injection attempts)
+✅ **Prevents double-masking** with overlap detection
+✅ **Fallback protection** - pattern detection always runs
-✅ Provides detailed threat analysis
+✅ Provides detailed threat analysis with confidence scores
 ✅ Runs entirely on your infrastructure
 ✅ Scales to handle multiple requests
 ✅ Has comprehensive logging and monitoring
+✅ **Google Gemini integration** with real-time streaming

 **Your prompts are now secure! 🔒**